sunpy/sunpy/docs/guide/acquiring_data/jsoc.rst

     >>> from sunpy.net import Fido, attrs as a

 This creates your client object.
-The JSOC stages data before you can download it, so a JSOC query is a three stage process, first you query the JSOC for records, a table of these records is returned.
-Then you can request these records to be staged for download and then you can download them.
 The JSOC client handles the particulars of how the data from the data provider is downloaded to your computer.